INTERPRETATION AND GUIDELINES ON ENFORCEMENT OF THE 1977 ACT

 Investigations of discrimination complaints and possible knowing and/or willful violations shall be conducted only by persons who have been authorized by the Secretary to conduct special investigations.
 Special investigator (SI) credentials will be issued by the Assistant Secretary for MSHA to those persons who have completed the specified investigator training.
 SI credentials will be carried at all times when conducting special investigations.
 Improper use or failure to safeguard SI credentials may result in disciplinary action.
 Only MSHA approved SI credentials may be used in the performance of any special investigation and may only be used by the authorized representative to whom the SI credentials have been issued.

-However, there are limited occasions when advance notice is contemplated by the Act.
-An implied exception to the prohibition against advance notice exists in Section 103(g)(1).
-In this case, where a representative of the miners or a miner gives notice of what he believes to be an imminent danger, the operator or his agent must be notified "forthwith."
-Such notification will almost always have the effect of indirectly giving notice of an inspection.
+An implied exception to the prohibition against advance notice exists in Section 103(g)(1) of the Act.
+When a miner or miners’ representative reports what is believed to be an imminent danger, the operator or agent must be notified "forthwith."
+Such notifications will usually have the effect of indirectly giving notice of an inspection.
+Likewise, the establishment of a date and time for abatement of a violation may provide indication of an impending inspection activity.
+This too is an implied exception to the prohibition against advance notice.

-The Act does not prohibit advance notice of investigative activities (activities which are not direct enforcement activities).
-However, notice of investigative activities shall only be given when there is a need for such notice.
-Clearance and direction must be obtained from the inspector's supervisor before notice is given for investigative activities.
+The Act does not prohibit advance notice of investigative activities.
+However, notice of investigative activities shall only be given when such notice promotes an important investigative goal.
+Clearance and direction must be obtained from the investigator’s and/or the inspector's supervisor before notice is given for investigative activities.
 Investigative activities include:

 - Obtaining information for health and safety research;